Lean Production Systems

 When successfully implemented, Lean delivers measurable improvements:

-• Reduced waste → lower costs and higher margins.
+• Reduced wasted time → lower costs and higher margins.

 • Shorter lead times → faster delivery to customers.